 Graduate students must maintain an overall GPA of 3.0 or better and are limited to no more than one course with a grade of C to be applied to a Master's degree.
-Each semester, the Office of Academic Records will report to the Director of Master's in Education and the Dean of the Graduate School a list of students who have earned a grade of C or below and/or an overall GPA of less than 3.0.
+Each semester, the Office of Academic Records will report to the chairperson of the School of Education a list of students who have earned a grade of C or below and/ or an overall GPA of less than 3.0.
 Students with one grade of C will remain in good academic standing.